nchase/css/css-naming.md

       }
     ```
 * `.componentName` - this in-and-of-itself is not better.
   * `.componentName-descendantName` - we have liberated the hyphen.
-It can now work for us to provide an additional dimension (or dimensions) of meaning.
+It can now work for us to provide an additional dimension (or more) of meaning.
-    * spec gives us a-z, hyphen, underscore. it also gives lots of other characters, but they require escaping, so we should never use them.
+    * spec gives us a-z, hyphen, underscore. it also gives lots of other characters, but these extra characters require escaping, so we should never use them.
     * `.componentName-descendantName--modifierName`

       ```css